usstdqq/adaptive-depth-sensing/README.md

 ```
 python train_SuperPixelFCN_color.py
 ```
 to train the FCN super pixel network using the SLIC loss.
-NetFCN is used as initialization of NetM
+NetFCN is used as initialization of NetM.

 ### Train NetM

-After NetS2D and NetFCN are trained, modify the file name of trained NetE in line#29 of file train_NetM.py and run
+After NetE and NetFCN are trained, modify the file name of trained NetE in line#29 of file train_NetM.py and run
 ```
 python train_NetM.py
 ```